SW999/speech-cards/README.md

 - [ ] Add function to save a speech to localStorage
 - [ ] Add color themes or change main design(?)
 - [ ] Fix mobile layout for New page
+- [ ] Add a hint how to slide a speech